DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 * `getCurrentState()` Returns the current session state.

 ## Database
-The APIShift framework persents three types of database components to manage databases.
+The APIShift framework persents three types of database components to manage the long-term data of your app.
 The DatabaseManager provides an interface to make queries to different databases - it also keeps and manages the collection of database connections the system uses.
-The Item component provides a set of tools to work with database data with an abstraction layer that the APIShift framework uses to simplify data management in databases on different types of databases, thus providing an interface that allows to integrate into different types of databases.
+The Item component provides a set of tools to work with database data with an abstraction layer that the APIShift framework uses to simplify data management in databases on different types of databases with a simple interface.
 This abstraction layer presents Items, which are data elements, and Relations, that express relations between Items, and are also considered items by themselves.
 Behind the scenes the system will optimize and map the data in a normalized manner to the database.
+The last type of database component the system has is the DataModel, which is an interface and controller for creating, managing and ordering items and relations in our system.

 ### Database Manager
 More will be added later